DukeMLM/LLM_ADM/README.md

 This branch contains the baseline experiment for ADM spectrum prediction using machine learning.
-Currently, it is not structured as a standalone library.

 ---